davidvasadi/my-time-tracker/README.md

 - **Vue.js:** The frontend framework.
 - **Tailwind CSS:** For styling.
 - **Local Storage:** For data storage in the browser.

+## Installation Guide
+1. Ensure that Node.js and Vue CLI are installed on your system.
+2. Clone the project from GitHub:
+## git clone <repository-url>
+3. Navigate to the project folder:
+## cd my-time-tracker
+4. Install the required packages:
+## npm install
+5. Start the development server:
+## npm run serve
+6. Open your browser and go to `http://localhost:8080` to view the project.

 ## License
 This project was created solely for the purpose of a job application test and cannot be used for any other purposes.